Zoomdata/zoomdata-py/README.md

 # Jupyter - Zoomdata

 This is python3 module that puts the power of Zoomdata straight into your Jupyter notebooks (http://jupyter.org).
 For example, users can register pandas dataframes as Zoomdata sources, easily render many types of visualizations, and create pandas dataframes from any Zoomdata source.
-It supports Zoomdata v2.2.
+The master branch (under development) works with Zoomdata v2.3.
+Branch 2.2 works with Zoomdata v2.2.

 ## Python dependencies